A Diverse Landscape

 Limiting the Rate of Landslides

+Landslide risk and unstable slopes are addressed in the forest practices rules.
 Using scientific methods, working foresters have developed accurate ways to identify areas of greatest risk, and seek to avoid timber harvesting in these areas.
 Landslides are detrimental to private forest landowners, resulting in lost trees and damage to property.
 Private forest landowners have a vested interest in preventing landslides.

 Geologic science has recently revealed that a steep slope is not necessarily a high landslide risk.
 It depends on soil composition and the specific land formation.
 The application of science and research is applied daily by the wood products industry to accurately assess landslide danger, prior to the harvesting of trees.

 The Forests & Fish Law is a codified system of forest management practices, designed to bring science and sustainability to our state’s working forests.
 The law was developed by forest landowners, tribes, environmental groups and natural resource agencies.
-The law specifically addresses the issue of landslide control—with a goal of not increasing the natural background rate of landslides as a result of forest practices.
+The law specifically addresses the issue of landslide control—with a goal of not increasing the natural background rate or magnitude of landslides as a result of forest practices.

 This begins with a scientific protocol that identifies those areas with a high slide potential—and avoiding these areas in commercial forestry sites.